- What is dynamic pricing?

 It all starts with finding a provider with such a service in their offer.
-Designing a dynamic pricing algorithm from scratch would have been highly costly and time-consuming.
+Designing a dynamic pricing algorithm from scratch would have been extremely costly and time-consuming.
 Even the most prominent companies opt for ready-made solutions because the best dynamic pricing platforms are fueled by artificial intelligence to maximize their efficiency.

 How it works

-First, you must determine the products you want to use dynamic pricing with.
+First, you must determine the products you want to use dynamic pricing.
 Once you have such a list, you can define rules for these products (there can be different rules depending on the product category, sales channel, and even location).
-Next, the dynamic pricing platform imports data from the market and your ERP system or e‑commerce platform to propose optimal prices for your store.
+Next, the dynamic pricing platform imports data from the market and your ERP system or e-commerce platform to propose optimal prices for your store.
 In most instances, the user can decide to automate price changes or approve them manually every single time.
 The rest happens automatically.

 What is needed for integration

-Usually, the dynamic pricing platforms use integration through API so that you can integrate them with your store seamlessly regardless of the ERP system or the e‑commerce platform.
+Usually, dynamic pricing platforms use integration through API so that you can integrate them with your store seamlessly, regardless of the ERP system or the e-commerce platform.
 Sometimes, e.g., with WooCommerce, it is possible to use a direct integration, which streamlines the process.
 The second element needed is a list of products (in the form of EAN codes).

 How to choose a provider

 There are several platforms out there that provide a dynamic pricing engine.
 Compare offers, prices, and the scope of the service.
 Not every provider offers international service, so your choice is somewhat limited if you operate in more than one market.
 Select the offer that will allow you to achieve your business goals.
 Dynamic pricing is generally scalable, but you should ask about potential obstacles and limitations before signing the dotted line.
-Our partner, Dealavo, offers dynamic pricing and price monitoring tools in more than 32 countries.
+Our partner, Dealavo, offers dynamic pricing and price monitoring tools in over 32 countries.